bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 Now, on the front-end you need to display these dates in the local time of the location (NOT the local time of the user who is viewing the information).

-At this point, a lot of developers will say "I'll just make a lookup table of all the locations to their UTC offsets," `{ "ORD": -6, "PHX" -7, ... }` etc. Then they apply the offset to the UTC time and everything is hunky dory.
+At this point, a lot of developers will say "I'll just make a lookup table of all the locations to their UTC offsets," `{ "ORD": -6, "PHX": -7, ...etc }`.
+Then they apply the offset to the UTC time and everything is hunky dory.

 That is, until the very next following day (I used November 4th in the example on purpose).
 Daylight Savings Time ends in the US on November 5th, 2023, so Chicago will no longer be in Central Daylight Time (-5), but will "fall back" to Central Standard Time (-6).